Enrise/Taskfile/README.md

 # Taskfile

-A Taskfile adds a list of commonly used tasks in a quick overview in your CLI.
-Enable your users to quickly setup a project and run common tasks via super simple commands.
+A `./Taskfile` is a task runner in plain and easy [Bash](https://nl.wikipedia.org/wiki/Bash).
+It adds a list of available tasks to your project.

 ![CLI Taskfile preview](./images/cli-preview.gif)

 ## Why

+- Works on any OS (any bash terminal)
+- A uniform way to run your projects
+- Very easy to use
-- Automate your most common tasks (updating, starting development, building, etc...)
+- Automate your most common tasks (updating, starting, building, etc...)
-- Have a uniform method to run tasks for all your pojects
-- No project specific knowledge is required to get things done
+- Easy to understand and maintain

 # Create your own taskfile